pudly/schmopera-hugo/content/articles/together-apart.md

 +++
 The other night, I tuned into [_Together/Apart_](https://www.operaatelier.com/season-and-tickets/2020-2021-season/together-apart-opera-atelier), the virtual showcase presented by Opera Atelier.
 I'm not sure what I expected from this company, but I can admit to some skepticism; it's quite a pivot for any company to move from live productions to remotely curated video specials, I think it's even more drastic for OA, which has spend the last three decades producing baroque and classical opera with major nods to all things traditional (some may read: old).

+But, I liked it.
+It helped that in the 15-artist line-up there were some seriously charismatic folks.
+Colin Ainsworth's bright smile and friendly sound, Allyson McHardy's moment of musical comedy, Wallis Giunta's

 *
 *
 * advantages of non-live - decent takes, curated recordings, b-roll video to set the mood, production shots